Joint & Muscle Health

 Diminished enzyme function reduces the ability to metabolize folate.
 This prevents key proteins from binding collagen to the extracellular matrix that provides structural support for the body.
 This leads to more elastic connective tissue, hypermobility, and a potential cascade of associated conditions.

 Surprisingly, hypermobility affects as much as 57 percent of the population.
-The reason it isn’t more widely recognized is because most people with the condition won't experience any problems, and some, such as ballet dancers, gymnasts, and musicians, benefit from it.
+The reason it isn’t more widely recognized is that most people with the condition won't experience any problems, and some, such as ballet dancers, gymnasts, and musicians, benefit from it.
 For others, however, the condition can be debilitating.

 Hypermobility is like a Ferrari